 As mandated by federal regulations, the MTP must both articulate and work towards the region's comprehensive long-range land use plans, development objectives, and overall social, economic, environmental, system performance and energy conservation goals and objectives.
-It should also be consistent with the statewide transportation plan.
+It should also be consistent with the State's Long Range Transportation Plan.
 The MTP looks out a minimum of 20 years into the future and is updated every five years.
 Development of the MTP requires extensive outreach and engagement with partners, interested parties, and the public.